What to Expect During Your First Classic Massage Session

 1. Undressing and Getting Comfortable

 Your therapist will leave the room to give you privacy to undress to your level of comfort.
-You will lie on the massage table under a clean sheet or towel.
+You will lie on the massage table under a clean linens.
 Only the area being worked on will be exposed during the massage to ensure privacy and comfort.

-The massage table will be equipped with soft linens, a face cradle, and sometimes even a heating pad to keep you comfortable.
-If you feel cold, you can request a blanket or additional coverings.
+The massage table will be equipped with soft heated linens and a face cradle to keep you comfortable.
+If you feel cold or hot, you can request an additional blanket or for the table heat to be turned off.

 If you are unsure about how much to undress, remember that you can keep on as much clothing as you feel comfortable with.
-The therapist will work around it while ensuring you still get the benefits of the massage.
+The therapist will work around your garments while ensuring you still get the benefits of the massage.

 2. Starting the Massage

-The therapist will begin by applying warm massage oil or lotion to your skin.
-They will use long, sweeping strokes to help relax your muscles and prepare your body for deeper work.
+The therapist will begin by applying massage oil or lotion to your skin.
+They will use long, sweeping strokes to help relax your muscles and prepare your body for any deeper work.

 4. Areas Covered